 Corporate meditation is nothing new among the world’s leading companies.
 If your workplace is filled with stress, deadlines, and responsibilities, then meditation at work is probably not your familiar term.
-Namely, companies like Apple, Nike, and Yahoo take care of the health and satisfaction of their employees by practicing meditation.
+Namely, companies like Apple, Nike, and Yahoo take care of the health and satisfaction of their employees by practising meditation.

 The workplace requires a constant intellectual investment that is spent throughout the day and must be continuously refilled if we want to perform the work tasks effectively.
 That’s why we need a particular part of the day where we will release our body from stress and fatigue.

 Meditation is known for its power to provide proper mental and physical balance, and it’s a great way to devote time to yourself and improve your skills.

 A recent study by Harvard Medical School shows how meditation manages to relieve our body from stress.
-In their eight-week trial, the researchers found that respondents used 43% fewer medical services after they started practicing meditation.
+In their eight-week trial, the researchers found that respondents used 43% fewer medical services after they started practising meditation.
 In other words, performing this ancient technique keeps your health, but also your budget.

 Meditation can be a real challenge if you feel stuck in work and obligations.
 And that’s quite understandable for today’s fast life.
 But, of course, you devote a particular portion of the day to relax from the hard work you have done.